 Fine.
 As we know all this, can we “reverse engineer” this phenomenon, so that we can understand the role played by the various components, thus gaining the “recipe” for replicating Silicon Valley?
 The answer is no. While many have studied the phenomenon, there is no indication that anybody around the world ever managed to replicate it.

-A cautionary tale about grand plans for leading to major innovation strategies.
+A cautionary tale about grand plans for leading to major innovation ecosystems.
 Some may recall the “Lisbon Strategy” announced in March 2000 by the leaders of the European Union.

 The strategy’s goals were to: “Make the EU the world’s most competitive knowledge-based economy, achieve sustainable economic growth, create more and better jobs, and Increase social cohesion.”
 An overly ambitious agenda.